-Testimonial: A recommendation or positive statement that a person makes about another person such as about a doctor's care, skill, treatment, expertise or knowledge.
-Testimonial includes expressions of appreciation or esteem, and character references or statements about how the care was beneficial.
-Testimonials are not limited to comments from patients but may include feedback and endorsements from colleagues, other health care professionals, friends, family/whānau and other people in the doctor's network.
+Testimonial: A recommendation or positive statement that a person makes about another person such as:

+- a. comments from patients about a doctor's care, skill, treatment, expertise or knowledge - b. expressions of appreciation or esteem, character references, or statements about how the care was beneficial - c. feedback and endorsements from colleagues, other health care professionals, friends, family/whānau and other people in the doctor's network - d. comments shared or disseminated from websites, social media platforms or online fora in order to promote your own practice or profile as a doctor.